Table of Contents

 So what to do when you want to browse your library of 30GB of PDF files and HTML files.
 Thousands of files ..

 2021 update : The above is not quite true. iOS does allow you to connect an USB drive to an iPad PRO even with a lightning connector.
-You will then need a Lightning-to-USB dongle, a simple power isolating USB hub, an Y-splitter USB cable, a USB drive and a power-source for the drive.
+You will then need a Lightning-to-USB dongle, a simple power isolating USB hub, an Y-splitter USB cable, a USB drive and a power-source for the drive as shown below.
 It will work but it is far from elegant and takes away the freedom to use the iPad without wires attached.

 Why bother :